TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-This database is hosted on `localhost:4566`, but is in the same aws `server` as the bucket, so we can enumerate it from our machine, with `aws` and using the same endpoint.
+This database is hosted on `localhost:4566`, but since it's running on the same `AWS` service as the bucket, we can enumerate it from our attacking machine using the same `endpoint`.

-We start listing the avaialable `tables`:
+We start listing the available `tables`:

 <br />